closetgeekshow/css-gui/README.md

 ## The new approach, what tools I think we need
 * [x] A tool for pulling out a list of all the css variables in a given css file or string
-* [ ] a tool that can take a list of css variables and generate a ui component for editing and setting them with javascript
+* [x] a tool that can take a list of css variables and generate a ui component for editing and setting them with javascript
-  * [ ] a preset system so that you can save and load values for the variables
+  * [x] a preset system so that you can save and load values for the variables
+  * [ ] fix broken parts
 * [ ] a tool that can take html, css and js and generate an html page of them all together perhaps embedded in a iframe or as a scoped custom element
   * [ ] html, css and js can be in json, seperate files, or strings, or edited in real time in the browser
 * [ ] a tool that can look at some css (in a file, json, or string) and provide a list of attributes inside that could be parameterized into css variables that would be good for procedural generation